Oil loses ground on pessimism over U.S.-China trade talks

-Oil prices weakened on Monday amid pessimism over U.S.-China trade talks and the prospect of slower economic growth globally that could reduce demand for crude, reports Trend referring to Reuters.
+Oil prices weakened on Monday amid pessimism over U.S.-China trade talks and the prospect of slower economic growth globally that could reduce demand for crude, reports Trend citing to Reuters.

-U.S. West Texas Intermediate crude was down 7 cents at $56.13 a barrel.
+U.S. West Texas Intermediate crude CLc1 was down 16 cents at $56.04 a barrel.
 WTI gained 1% last week.

 Economic growth in the United States slowed less than expected in the second quarter with a boom in consumer spending, strengthening the outlook for oil consumption.